 In conjunction with Dr. David McKinsey, our infectious disease consultant, and the Health Impact and School Triggers Task Force, we have developed a COVID-19 response framework.
 This matrix features several levels with conditions and our response.
 The level in which we are operating will be based on the prevalence of COVID-19 cases on campus, and in some situations, directives from local health and governmental officials.

 We realize the conditions outlined in the following chart do not include numbers of cases.
 This is be-cause we believe our testing program and contact tracing protocols will provide the information need-ed to determine if a move to a different operation level is warranted.
 Additionally, each situation will be different - depending on a variety of variables, such as: where positive cases are (classroom, building, campus, specific group such as an athletic team, etc.); if all health protocols were followed (everyone wearing masks, etc.); and close contacts with the individual(s) who tested positive.

-We will start school at Level 3 because, at first, we will be operating at half capacity in order to give faculty and students the opportunity to learn new protocols and procedures.
+We started school at Level 3 because, at first, we will be operating at half capacity in order to give faculty and students the opportunity to learn new protocols and procedures.